 An administrative withdrawal is a University-initiated withdrawal of a student from a course.
-A student may be administratively withdrawn:
+A student may be administratively withdrawal:

-- By an instructor if the student has exceeded the number of absences permitted in the attendance policy - By the Chief Academic Officer or his/her designee in cases of extenuating health or safety-related concerns.
+- By an instructor if the student has exceeded the number of absences permitted in the attendance policy - By the Dean of Academics or his/her designee in cases of extenuating health or safety-related concerns.

-Once a student has been administratively withdrawn from a course they are not permitted to return to that course during that semester.
-If a student is administratively withdrawn from a course after the normal semester withdrawal deadline and is failing the course at the time of the withdrawal, a grade of WF will be assigned for that course.
+Once a student has been administratively withdrawal from a course they are not permitted to return to that course during that semester.
+If a student is administratively withdrawal from a course after the normal semester withdrawal deadline and is failing the course at the time of the withdrawal, a grade of WF will be assigned for that course.